top of page

 Two Day Itinerary for Sequoia and Kings Canyon National Park

-Surround yourself with magical giant sequoias by taking a road trip to Sequoia National Park and Kings Canyon National Park located in the United States.
+Surround yourself with magical giant sequoias by taking a road trip to Sequoia National Park and Kings Canyon National Park in the United States.
 Sequoia and Kings Canyon are two separate parks but they are conveniently next to each other.
 This two-day itinerary includes hiking tips and plenty of activities to fill up a full day at each park to see some of the top highlights.

 Know before you go: